jnlongnecker/dungeoneers/Manual/Modifications.md

 ## Effects

 An `effect` is a `modification` that is applied when specific criteria is met.
-It's not really a _different_ concept from other `modifications`, it's merely the _application_ of the `modification`.
+These `modifications` are usually the application of other `modifications` and are described elsewhere.

-The only exception is the `forced` `effect`, which can't really be categorized in one of the above categories.
+The only exception is the `forced` `effect` which will be explained here.

 ### Forced